-\textbf{Superconducting transition-edge sensors (TES) are extremely sensitive microcalorimeters used as photon detectors with unparalleled energy resolution \cite{irwin_transition-edge_2005, hadfield_superconducting_2016}.
-They have found application from measuring astronomical spectra \cite{romani_first_1999, burney_transition-edge_2006, smith_multiabsorber_2019} through to determining the quantum property of photon-number, $\hat{n} {=} \hat{a}^{\dag} \hat{a}$, for energies from 0.6--2.33eV \cite{cabrera_detection_1998, lita_counting_2008}.
-However, achieving optimal energy resolution requires considerable data acquisition---on the order of 1GB/min---followed by post-processing, which does not allow access to energy information in real time.
-Here we use a custom hardware processor to process TES pulses while new detections are still being registered, allowing photon-number to be measured in real time as well as reducing data requirements by orders-of-magnitude.
-We resolve photon number up to $n{=}16$---achieving up to parts-per-billion discrimination for low photon numbers on the fly---providing transformational capacity for applications of TES detectors from astronomy through to quantum technology.}
+Superconducting transition-edge sensors (TES) are sensitive microcalorimeters used as photon detectors with unparalleled energy resolution.
+They have found applications from measuring astronomical spectra through to determining the quantum property of photon-number, $\hat{n} {=}\hat{a}^{\dag}\hat{a}$, for energies from 0.6--2.33~eV.
+However, achieving optimal energy resolution requires considerable data acquisition---on the order of 1~GB/min---followed by post-processing, preventing real-time access to energy information.
+We report a custom hardware processor to process TES pulses while new detection events are still being registered, allowing the photon-number to be measured in real time.
+We resolve photon-number up to $n{=}16$---achieving up to parts-per-billion discrimination for low photon-numbers on the fly---providing transformational capacity for TES applications from astronomy to quantum technology.

-In addition to their extreme energy precision, TES detectors have exceedingly low dark counts---even at low photon flux---and high efficiency---up to 98\% \cite{lita_counting_2008, fukuda_titanium-based_2011}.
-This makes them \emph{sui generis} in applications from astronomy, where they are used to count photons at the output of a spectrometer, through to quantum photonics, where output photons are counted in applications that have a known source spectrum \cite{obrien_photonic_2009, hadfield_single-photon_2009, slussarenko_photonic_2019, quesada,gaussian_states, app_GKP}.